-Length

-Study Level

-Stage 1

-Nil - 10A Mathematics C grade or above and/or Mathematics B grade or above recommended
+Nil - 10A Mathematics Advanced B grade or above.
+10 Mathematics B grade or above recommended

 Mathematical Methods is an academic course designed for more able mathematics students, possibly considering a tertiary pathway with a mathematical focus.
 Mathematical methods develop an increasingly complex and sophisticated understanding of calculus, statistics, mathematical arguments, and proofs, and use of mathematical models.
 By using functions, their derivatives, and integrals, and by mathematically modelling physical processes, students develop a deep understanding of the physical world through a sound knowledge of relationships involving rates of change.
 Students use statistics to describe and analyse phenomena that involve uncertainty and variation.